 A minimum phase EQ is just another name for your standard, everyday equalizer.
 Your Neve 1073, API 550, your Pultec EQP-1A.
-All of these equalizers experience phase shifts due to the latency created from changing the amplitude of specific frequency bands.
-This latency or delay of the frequencies causes what’s known as phase smear.
-Smearing leaves audible artifacts in the signal which can be undesirable.
-Many times you can’t hear smearing at all, other times you may like what it’s doing, but in different scenarios, you may want an equalizer that keeps the phase consistent (more on those later).
+All of these equalizers experience phase shifts due to the latency created by changing the amplitude of specific frequency bands.
+This latency or delay of the frequencies causes what’s known as a phase smear.
+Smearing leaves audible artifacts in the signal, which can be undesirable.
+Many times you can’t hear smearing at all, other times, you may like what it’s doing, but in different scenarios, you may want an equalizer that keeps the phase consistent (more on those later).

-Pre-ringing is a negative artifact commonly associate with using Linear Phase EQs which affects the initial transient.
-Instead of starting with a sharp transient there is a short but often audible crescendo in the waveform before the transient hits.
+Pre-ringing is a negative artifact commonly associated with using Linear Phase EQs, which affects the initial transient.
+Instead of starting with a sharp transient, there is a short but often audible crescendo in the waveform before the transient hits.
 Since it happens before the transient, it sounds very unmusical and displeasing.
 This affects the overall tonality of transients which people do not find desirable.

 The next obvious question… When are you supposed to use one?
 What are they good for?

 Other than never, there are a few scenarios where you might want to try a Linear Phase EQ.
 One of those is when boosting or cutting on sources that were multi mic’d.
-Since the phase relationships between each mic are so important, a Linear Phase EQ will make sure the phase conherence stays intact even with processing.
+Since the phase relationships between each mic are so important, a Linear Phase EQ will ensure the phase coherence stays intact even with processing.